jina-ai/jina/docs/fundamentals/executor/hub/use-hub-executor.md

 # Use Hub Executor

 We provide three ways of using Hub Executors in your project.
-Each has its own use case and benefit.
+Each has its own use case and benefits.

-## Use as-is
+## Use as-is.

 You can use a Hub Executor as-is via `Executor.from_hub()`: